giosullutrone/DeBlur_nn_simple/README.md

 # DeBlur Neural Network (TF 1.15)
-Simple but effective implementation of a neural network able to remove blur from images.
+Simple but effective implementation of neural networks able to remove blur from images.

 ![](docs/Examples.png)